petems/headless-puppet-ruby/README.md

-Headless Puppet Rbenv
+Headless Puppet Ruby
 =================

-A headless puppet repo to get Rbenv running on your server with Puppet
+A headless puppet repo to get Ruby compiled from source on your server with Puppet

 ## Pre-requisites